stefangrotz/husqvarna-embroidery-cards/README.md

 ## How to recreate the cards
-Right now I am working with cuppoard and a sissior, but I hope I will improve my approach over time.
+I am working with cuppoard and a sissior, but I hope I will improve my approach over time.

+## Links
+* Manual: https://www.husqvarnaviking.com/SiteFiles/ClientSite/8f/8f239047-a0b9-48e0-9da4-078b91da7ce3.pdf (starting on page 20)
+*